|About the programme |

 In the degree programme, you work with cultures and societies around the world.
-You work with a comparative perspective and, through the study of social and cultural conditions, you seek to acquire an understanding of basic human conditions and the way they change.
-You gain insight into how people live and interact with each other and into the society"s institutions, rules, traditions and technology.
+You work with a comparative perspective and, through the study of social and cultural conditions, you seek to acquire an understanding of human conditions and the way they change.
+You gain insight into how people live and interact with each other and into the society's institutions, rules, traditions and technology.
 Anthropology deals with man as a social and cultural being and with the way we interact with each other and society.
-These are important skills in an increasingly globalised world, and with a Master’s degree in Anthropology you are well equipped for the dansih aswell as the international job market.
+These are important skills in an increasingly globalised world, and with a Master’s degree in Anthropology you are well equipped for the Danish as well as the international job market.

 In the Master’s degree programme in anthropology at Aarhus University, you can gain considerable practical experience.
 Independent anthropological fieldwork or fieldwork practicum in a Danish or foreign company or organisation provides you with an opportunity to use anthropological methodology and theories in practice.
-You also strengthen your individual competence profile and specialise in specific topics through your choice of supplementary subjects and your thesis, for which many students often draw on material and data from their fieldwork or practical training.
+You also strengthen your individual competence profile and specialise in specific topics through your choice of track and selection of topic for fieldwork and thesis.
+Many students draw on material and data from their fieldwork or practical training in the thesis.

-There are three different tracks in the Master’s degree in anthropology, two of which are taught in English, and one is taught in Danish.
+There are to different tracks in the Master’s degree in anthropology, one is taught in English, and one is taught in Danish.